 What else do you want me to know about your project?

 If there were any other important things that you didn’t address earlier, this is the time to share them with your designer.
 Each project and each house are different, so take the time to think through your expectations for your renovation and discuss them in-depth!
 Again, the entire interior design and build process will go much more smoothly if both parties divulge all pertinent information and continue to keep the line of communication clear and open.

-Our interior designers are standing by for when you’re ready to renovate!
+Our interior design-build team is ready when you’re ready to renovate!

 Our interior design and build team enjoy new challenges – and are excited when a potential project comes along.
 Our past base of customers should give you peace-of-mind that Hammerdown Home Renovations are the right choice to handle all parts of your renovation.
 We’re Winnipeg’s premier design-build contracting team – and we’re ready to show you what we can do when you’re ready to renovate!